-1. Access any web browser and visit your computer or wireless network adapter (if both are different) manufacturer’s official website.
+- Access any web browser and visit manufacturer’s official website.

 After downloading it, the next step is to manually install WiFi driver in Windows 11 or 10.
 There are two methods, so follow the steps mentioned below.

-Now, right-click on the “WiFi adapter” and on the menu that shows up, choose Update driver.
-A wizard will open with two options, go ahead with “Browse my computer for driver software”.
+- A wizard will open with two options, go ahead with “Browse my computer for drivers”.

-Click on Browse and choose the primary folder where you extracted the WiFi driver.
+- Click on Browse and choose the Downloads folder where you placed the WiFi driver.

-Do not forget to click on the box before Include subfolders.
-This allows the wizard to identify the right .inf file.
+- Check on the box for Include subfolders.
+This will allow the wizard to identify the right .inf file.

-You will be able to successfully Install WiFi Driver in Windows 10 once you are over with the above-mentioned steps.
+You will be able to successfully Install WiFi Driver in Windows 10 once you are okay with the above-mentioned steps.
 All you will have is a newer version of “WiFi driver” in your system.
-This will address problems, introduce new functions, or include support for Windows 10.
+This will address problems, introduce new functions, and include support for Windows 10.

 There are two simple procedures to update WiFi driver in Windows 11 or 10.
 The one is via “Windows Update” and another one is through “Device Manager”.